pichim/PES_Board/docs/markdown/ws1.md

 # Workshop 1

 The first workshop aims to introduce the Nucleo-F446RE microcontroller.
-We will familiarize ourselfs with Mbed Studio, an integrated development environment (IDE) for coding and software/firmware development.
-The workshop will start by analysing a given ***main.cpp*** file, it's structure, and the implementation of basic commands.
+We will familiarize ourselves with Mbed Studio, an integrated development environment (IDE) for coding and software/firmware development.
+The workshop will start by analyzing a given ***main.cpp*** file, its structure, and the implementation of basic commands.

 Participants will explore hardware utilization, specifically the IR Sensor and a calibration process.
 To optimize the calibration parameters we will use either MATLAB or Python.